-- (a) A power-operated trolley shall be provided with bumpers or other automatic means providing equivalent effect. - (b) Trolley bumpers shall have the following minimum characteristics: - (1) energy-absorbing (or energy-dissipating) capacity to stop the trolley when traveling with power off in either direction at a speed of at least 50% of rated load speed - (2) capability of stopping the trolley (not including load block and lifted load) at a rate of deceleration not to exceed an average of 4.7 ft/sec2 (1.4 m/s2) when traveling with power off at one-third of rated load speed - (3) a design and installation with a means of retaining the bumper in case of broken or loosened mounting connections - (c) Multiple power-operated trolleys operating on the same bridge shall have contact bumpers that meet the requirements of para.
-17-1.9.4(b)(2). - (d) Consideration should be given to providing bumpers with greater capacity for energy absorption (or energy dissipation) than that specified in para.
-17-1.9.4(b)(1) and providing trolley end stops with corresponding increased strength when any of the following conditions are present: - (1) trolley has a maximum speed of 150 ft./min (46 m/min) or greater - (2) trolley is on a remote-operated crane - (3) trolley is on a pulpit-operated crane - (4) location of the trolley end stops is obscured or uncertain - (5) crane is a cab-operated crane
+- (a) A power-operated trolley shall be provided with bumpers or other automatic means providing equivalent effect. - (b) Trolley bumpers shall have the following minimum characteristics: - (1) energy-absorbing (or energy-dissipating) capacity to stop the trolley when traveling with power off in either direction at a speed of at least 50% of rated load speed. - (2) capability of stopping the trolley (not including load block and lifted load) at a rate of deceleration not to exceed an average of $4.7 \text{ ft/sec}^2 (1.4 \text{ m/s}^2)$ when traveling with power off at one-third of rated load speed. - (3) a design and installation with a means of retaining the bumper in case of broken or loosened mounting connections.
+The retention requirement may be omitted for elastomeric bumpers if determined unnecessary by a qualified person. - (c) Multiple power-operated trolleys operating on the same bridge shall have contact bumpers that meet the requirements of (b)(2). - (d) Consideration should be given to providing bumpers with greater capacity for energy absorption (or energy dissipation) than that specified in (b)(1) and providing trolley end stops with corresponding increased strength when any of the following conditions are present: - (1) trolley has a maximum speed of 150 ft/min (46 m/min) or greater - (2) trolley is on a remote-operated crane - (3) trolley is on a pulpit-operated crane - (4) location of the trolley end stops is obscured or uncertain - (5) crane is a cab-operated crane